 Music | Education

-Ms. Phillips’ hard work and dedication have not gone unnoticed.
-She won a Washington Music Educators Association (WMEA) Hall of Fame Award in 2017, and was recognized as an honoree for the Washington State Autumn Leaf Festival in 2015, and first place at the Coeurd’Alene/Silverwood Jazz Festival from 2014 to 2016.
+Ms. Phillips’ hard work and dedication has not gone unnoticed.
+She won a Washington Music Educators Association (WMEA) Hall of Fame Award in 2017, second place at the Washington State Autumn Leaf Festival in 2015, and first place at the Coeurd’Alene/Silverwood Jazz Festival from 2014 to 2016.
 She has also been honored with first place at the Junior Lilac Parade, the Lilac Parade, the Eastern Washington University Jazz Festival, the Pasco Jazz Festival, and the Bellevue Jazz Festival, among others, and with a photo in the Voice Magazine.
 Her achievements were highlighted in four editions of Who’s Who of American Women.
-If she could offer some advice to the younger generations, it would be to keep an open mind, be flexible to changes, and to always keep learning.
+If Ms. Phillips could offer some advice to the younger generations, it would be to keep an open mind, be flexible to changes, and to always keep learning.
 She intends to continue her working with students and playing her instruments moving forward.
 She is currently a trumpeter for the Spokane British Brass Band.